What is a data lakehouse?

 How does a data lakehouse work?

-SQL tuning.
-Traditional data warehouses were able to fine-tune the data structures of SQL data for the most common queries.
-Data lakehouses can optimize the data layout for traditional data warehouse file formats like ORC and Parquet on the fly using tools like Databricks Delta Engine.
+SQL performance tuning.
+In data warehouses, organizations are able to fine-tune data structures for the most common SQL queries.
+Data lakehouse users can similarly optimize the data layout for Parquet, ORC and other data lake file formats on the fly using SQL query engines to support data warehouse workloads.

 What are the features of a data lakehouse?

-- Low-cost object store.
-A data lakehouse needs to be able to store data in a low-cost object store that could include Amazon Simple Storage Service, Azure Blob Storage, Google Cloud Storage or natively using ORC or Parquet.
+- Cloud object storage.
+A data lakehouse typically stores data in a low-cost and easily scalable cloud object storage service, such as Amazon Simple Storage Service, Microsoft's Azure Blob Storage and Google Cloud Storage.

 - Transactional metadata layer.
-This sits on top of the underlying data lake and makes it possible to apply the data management and data governance features that are required for data warehouse performance on top of the raw low-cost storage.
+This sits on top of the underlying data lake and makes it possible to apply the data management and data governance features that are required for data warehouse operations and ACID transactions on the stored data.

 What are the advantages and disadvantages of data lakehouses?

-The main advantage of a data lakehouse is that it can simplify the overall data engineering architecture by providing a single staging tier for all data and all types of applications and use cases.
+The main advantage of a data lakehouse is that it can simplify the overall analytics architecture by providing a single storage and processing tier for all data and all types of applications and use cases.
 This can streamline the data engineering process and make it easier to build data pipelines that deliver required data to end users for analysis.

-The main disadvantage of data lakehouses is that it is a relatively new kind of architecture.
-It's not entirely clear that enterprises will see the gains promised by a unified platform that may be more difficult to change down the road.
+The main disadvantage of the data lakehouse is that it's a relatively new kind of architecture.
+It's not yet entirely clear that organizations will see the gains promised by a unified platform that might be more difficult to upgrade and change down the road.
 Critics also claim that it can be hard to enforce data governance policies in a data lakehouse and that managing decoupled storage and compute resources can be complex.
-In addition, data engineers might need to master new skills associated with running a more complex metadata management layer that can organize and optimize data on the fly.
-Data scientists need to learn new skills associated with optimizing their Declarative DataFrame queries to get the benefit of the new architecture.
+In addition, data engineers might need to master new skills related to using the metadata and data management layer to organize and optimize data for analytics applications.

 What is the difference between a data lakehouse, data warehouse and data lake?

-With a data lake, all the raw data can be captured into a single object store and then structured on read.
-This improves the cost of capturing more types of structures, semistructured and unstructured data for analysis.
-But the lack of data management and governance features supported in data warehouses -- and now data lakehouses -- can reduce the performance of applications and lead to data quality issues.
+With a data lake, raw data from various internal and external sources can be ingested into a single object store and then organized and filtered for specific analytics uses.
+This enables organizations to capture different types of structured, semistructured and unstructured data for analysis.
+But the lack of data management and governance features supported in data warehouses -- and now data lakehouses -- can reduce the performance of analytics applications and lead to data quality issues.